einarpersson/poc-template/README.md

-# poc-template
+# POC-template
-A template with react, webpack, express for quick POCs
+A template with react, webpack, express for quick POCs.

 ## How to
 1. `npm i`